vinayprograms/karya/README.md

 * `due <task-number> <date-time>` - Sets the due date for a specific task.

 The syntax is `karya open <project> <task-command> <task-id>`.
 For example `karya open vacation finish <task-id>`.
 You may have to run `karya ls vacation` first to get the task ID.

+### `edit`

+This sub-command opens a specific project's `notes.md` file in your favourite text editor.
+The editor is identified using the `$EDITOR` environment variable.

 ## Autocompletion